Unfair Representation Cases

 Gerri McGraw was told that she had to sign a new union card to vote on a new contract.
 This was false and it roped her into continued dues deductions even if she resigned from the union.
 Gerri strives to hold the union accountable.

-Nurse Blocked from Voting on Contract After Refusing to Sign Union Card
+Nurse Blocked From Voting on Contract After Refusing to Sign Union Card

 Wisnewski v.
 SEIU Healthcare Pa.